-I plan to be in or near my office the following weekly hours during the Fall semester:
+I plan to be in or near my office the following weekly hours during the Spring 2018 semester:

 During these hours, course-related material will have priority over other items.
-As always, I am happy to make private appointments to meet with students as needed.
+On Tuesdays and Wednesdays, priority will be given to undergraduate classes.
+I am happy to make private appointments to meet with students as needed.

 - Monday 11:30 - 12:30

 - Tuesday 2:30 - 3:30

 - Wednesday 10:30 - 11:30